Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 specialty will run smoother and be completed faster than otherwise.
 If they must roll, they gain +4 dice, capped at 12 dice.

+### Mark of the Maker

+**Type:** Simple
+**Cost:** 1m

+Glean immediate insight into the original purpose, material makeup, age, and other such information while studying a Crafted object.
+Often, you are able to glance into the very emotions of the original craftsman at the moment, seeing it in the handiwork of their creation.

 ### Order-Affirming Blow

 **Type:** Simple